michaelmusty/.dotfiles/README.markdown

 management.
 All of these boil down to exporting variables appropriate to the system and the software it has available.

-My `.bash_profile` calls `.profile` for variable exports, runs subscripts in `.bash_profile.d`.
-It then runs `.bashrc`, which only applies for interactive shells; subscripts are loaded from `.bashrc.d`. interactive shell.
-The contents of this directory changes all the time depending on the host, and only specific scripts in it are versioned.
+My `.bash_profile` calls `.profile` and then runs subscripts in `.bash_profile.d`.
+It then runs `.bashrc`, which only applies for interactive shells; subscripts for that in turn are loaded from `.bashrc.d`.
+The contents of the two directories changes depending on the host, so only specific scripts in it are versioned.

 My interactive and scripting shell of choice is Bash; as a GNU/Linux admin who ends up installing Bash on \*BSD machines anyway, I very rarely have to write